 Greene, F., Loughridge, F. and Wilson, T. (1996) The Management Information Needs of Academic Heads of Department in Universities: A Critical Success Factors Approach.
 A Report for the British Library Research and Development Department, Department of Information Studies, University of Sheffield.

-Grove, L. (2017) The effects of funding policies on academic research, PhD thesis, University College London, available from http://eprints.lse.ac.uk/88207/ (accessed June 2020).
+Grove, L. (2017) ‘The effects of funding policies on academic research’, PhD thesis, University College London, available from http://eprints.lse.ac.uk/88207/ (accessed June 2020).

 Gudeman, S. (1998) ‘The new captains of information’, Anthropology Today, 14, 1, February, pp.1–3.